 Education

-High school may not be the end of many teens’ educational experience.
+High school may not be the end of many teens' educational experience.
 Many may decide to go for more education or training.
-Here’s some resources that may be helpful.
+Here are some resources that may be helpful.

 Helping Teens Prepare for their First Job!